Overview

 This Stamford guide is tuned to marine air and coastal storm exposure.

-Stamford receives roughly 51.6 inches of precipitation per year at an average of 52.6 F, which means it experiences frequent wet weather.
+Stamford receives roughly 51.6 inches of precipitation per year.
+That rainfall creates recurring opportunities for roof, window, and drainage defects to admit water.
 Stamford sits in Connecticut coastal conditions where marine air and winter storms keep moisture pressure high.

 Stamford Anti Blight officers enforce the Anti Blight Ordinance and respond to complaints about property conditions.
 Stamford Anti-Blight officers enforce the city’s anti-blight ordinance and take complaints about property conditions.